 But what if you wanted to be one of those 50,000?
 What if you wanted to make a name for yourself as The Next Big Thing on the world’s favourite game-streaming platform?

 In this Beginner’s Guide to Starting a Channel on Twitch, I’ll walk you through everything you need to know – step-by-step – to not only launch your channel, but make it the best it can possibly be (and maybe even earn some money whilst you do it).

 Starting a Twitch Channel: Beginner Basics

 There are a lot of different elements which go into starting your own Twitch channel.
-If you try to consider them all at once, you’re going to quickly become overwhelmed.
+You may come across different strategies; for instance, you can buy Twitch followers cheap to get instant followers.
+But if you try to consider them all at once, you’re going to quickly become overwhelmed.
 That’s why I think it’s best to first break down a few of the most important Beginner Basics:

 - Why?
 There are lots of different reasons people stream on Twitch.
 Most people stream as a hobby, and as a way to make friends and find a community.
 Others make a fully-fledged career as a Twitch streamer.

 - What?
 Twitch started out as a platform for streaming games, and remains mostly popular for this purpose.
 However, it also has much more to offer.
 You can now also stream TV, live sport, gambling, talk shows and podcasts, conversation, creativity and more!